PranavLakkadi13/hardhat-NFTs/README.md

-3 contracts:-
+This project has 3 contracts deployed :-

-1. Basic NFT
+1. Basic NFT -> It is just a implementation of the openzepplin ERC-721 code

 2. Random IPFS NFT -> Random at creation time making them rare and be hosted on IPFS --> Pros: It is cheap